 For more detailed information visit Virtual sensors page.

-It requires air temperature and relative humidity sensor and it is the temperature of when, water vapor held in the air will condense to form a liquid or it’s the temperature to which air cools to when dew is formed.
+It requires an air temperature and relative humidity sensor and it is the temperature of when water vapour held in the air will condense to form a liquid or it’s the temperature to which air cools when dew is formed.

 For more detailed information visit Virtual sensors page.

-- Delta T calculation requires an hygroclip sensor (Air Temperature and Relative Humidity) installed on the iMETOS station: data can be viewed on FieldClimate in charts and tables with a detailed resolution.
+Delta T calculation requires an hygroclip sensor (Air Temperature and Relative Humidity) installed on the METOS® station: data can be viewed on FieldClimate in charts and tables with a detailed resolution.

 DELTA IN FIELDCLIMATE